monday.com & the CCPA

 The CCPA distinguishes between three roles for companies involved in the processing of personal information:

-● Business (similar to ‘controller’ under the GDPR)
+- Business (similar to ‘data controller’ under the GDPR)

-● Service Provider (similar to ‘processor’ under the GDPR)
+- Service Provider (similar to ‘data processor’ under the GDPR)

-The obligations imposed on ‘Businesses’ outline the limits of ‘sale’ of personal information and define specific actions that Businesses are required to perform, such as (but not only):
+The obligations imposed on ‘Businesses’ outline the limits of ‘sale’ of personal information and define specific actions that Businesses are required to perform, such as:

-As the CCPA currently only applies to ‘consumers’ (and not ‘Data Subjects’ as defined by the GDPR), certain relationships were exempt from CCPA enforcement (pending additional debate) until January 1, 2021:
+As the CCPA currently only applies to ‘consumers’ (and not ‘Data Subjects’ as defined by the GDPR), certain relationships were exempt from CCPA enforcement:

-● B2B interactions (information obtained in the course of an activity between companies) For more information, visit:
+- B2B interactions (information obtained in the course of an activity between companies)

 How is monday.com complying with the CCPA?

-● Identified monday.com’s role as a “Business” where it processes personal information of Californian consumers for its own purposes.
+- Identified monday.com’s role as a “Business” where it processes personal information of California consumers for its own purposes.
 Due to the nature of monday.com’s services, its activities are typically exempt from CCPA enforcement as monday.com: (a) does not sell personal information of California consumers (or of any other data subjects); (b) obtains such information in the context and course of B2B relationships and services;

-● monday.com already abides by the GDPR requirement for the right to access personal data, and has simply widened the sphere of such ability to include Californian consumers, thereby complying with the so-called “look back” requirement to ensure that consumers are able to access their personal information covering the preceding 12-month period;
+- monday.com has already invested significant effort and resources into its GDPR program for the right to access personal data, and has simply widened the scope of applicability to include California consumers, thereby complying with the so-called “look back” requirement to ensure that consumers are able to access their personal information covering the preceding 12-month period;

-● monday.com already provides technical and organizational measures for sufficiently exercising other proposed consumer rights that are similar to the GDPR (such as the right to disclosure, deletion and opt-out);
+- monday.com already provides technical and organizational measures for sufficiently exercising other proposed consumer rights that are similar rights granted under the GDPR (such as the right to disclosure, deletion and opt-out);

-● We introduced additional amendments to monday.com’s DPA and internal procedures to reflect the specific requirements of the CCPA (such as with respect to entity roles, the maximum response time and data subject verification process, and the commitments required of a Service Provider towards the Business under the CCPA);
+- Introduced additional amendments to monday.com’s data processing addendum (DPA) and internal procedures to reflect the specific requirements of the CCPA (such as with respect to entity roles, the maximum response time and data subject verification process, and the commitments required of a Service Provider towards the Business under the CCPA);

-monday.com closely follows any developments in the legislative and regulatory process surrounding the CCPA and the AG’s Proposed Regulations, as well as engages in regular ‘benchmarking’ in light of emerging industry practices and standards.
+monday.com closely follows developments surrounding the CCPA and the AG’s Proposed Regulations, as well as monitoring legislative developments both in California and in other US states.

 If you have any further questions concerning monday.com’s privacy program and our ongoing efforts surrounding the CCPA, please feel free to contact our Data Protection Officer & Privacy Team, at firstname.lastname@example.org